AndTem/webpack-spa-config/README.md

 }
 ...
 ```
-Don't forget to fill in the browserlist.
+Don't forget to fill in the browserlist and babel file.

 # Default features
 * dev-server, hot replace;